Trix9789/Randompassword/README.md

 # Randompassword
-This will generate random password with 13 characters with 10 lower case, one upper case, one numeric and one special character.
+This will generate random password with selection of numeric and captial letter and total password length